What are the different ways to delay a period?

 But when a big event like a wedding, exam or a much-anticipated holiday crops up, and a period is due slap-bang in the middle of it, it can be particularly frustrating- it may affect how a woman feels physically and mentally, what activities she can partake in, and what clothes she can wear!
 Women quite often come to their doctor to ask for ways to stop or delay a period in such situations.
 So, what are the options and do they work?
 Well there are actually a few, depending on the circumstances, time-frames involved, a woman’s preferences and medical history.

 The combined oral contraceptive pill or “the pill”

 The combined oral contraceptive pill (commonly just called “the pill”) may be a good option for some, provided it’s started in time.
 If an event is a few months away, it may be possible to start the pill in advance and then try skipping the sugar pills (i.e. take pill packs “back to back”).
 For many women, this will prevent a period.
 It doesn’t always work, so it’s a good idea to try it out ahead of the event or holiday.
 But if contraception is also needed, it’s certainly worth considering.
 A doctor or online doctor can go through a series of questions to make sure it’s a safe and suitable option.

-Some women find that their periods stop if they use long term contraceptive options such as the Mirena Coil or long-acting progesterone injection.
+Some women find that their periods stop if they use long term contraceptive options such as an intrauterine device or long-acting progesterone injection.
 However, this varies from woman to woman, and it often takes a few cycles for it to happen, so it’s not very helpful if the event in question is very soon.